huckleton/MSPFA-QuickDialogueWriter/README.md

 4. type "CMD" into the explorer address bar with the folder containing this code in
 5. type "node write" into node
 6. output file is created in the same folder

+## to-do when motivated
+* text replacements a la mxrp, for troll quirks